Tejas2005SG/odoo_hackathon/README.md

+## BY Mistakely added the another problem statement in portal and now we are doing StackIt – A Minimal Q&A Forum Platform this problem statement this problem

-StackIt – A Minimal Q&A Forum Platform
+## StackIt – A Minimal Q&A Forum Platform

 Overview
 StackIt is a minimal question-and-answer platform that supports collaborative